skzidev/sparejs/README.md

 # Spare.js

-This is a JavaScript Framework I made in under 3 hours because other frameworks always have a catch, so I made something that's not complicated.
+This is a JavaScript Framework that's refreshingly simple

 ## Usage